delphidabbler/bdiff/README.md

 Change Log
 ----------

-The change log is provided in the file `CHANGELOG.txt`.
+The change log is provided in the file `CHANGELOG.md`.